message/iata/AE.md

 - passengers younger than 12 years;
 - passengers with disabilities;
 - passengers arriving from Bangladesh, India, Nepal, Pakistan or Sri Lanka.
-16. Passengers entering or transiting through Abu Dhabi (AUH) must have a negative COVID-19 PCR test taken at most 96 hours before departure of the last direct flight to United Arab Emirates.
+16. Passengers entering or transiting through Abu Dhabi (AUH) must have a negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
+Passengers arriving from Egypt, Ethiopia, Lebanon or Sudan must have a QR code in the test result.
 - This does not apply to:
 - passengers younger than 12 years;
 - passengers with disabilities;
-- passengers arriving from the United Kingdom;
 - passengers arriving from Bangladesh, India, Nepal, Pakistan or Sri Lanka.
-17. Passengers entering or transiting through Abu Dhabi (AUH) from the United Kingdom must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
-The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the United Kingdom.
-- This does not apply to:
-- passengers younger than 12 years;
-- passengers with disabilities;
-18. Passengers entering Dubai (DXB) or Al Maktoum (DWC) from Afghanistan, Angola, Argentina, Bahrain, Bangladesh, Brazil, Cambodia, Chile, Cote d'Ivoire, Croatia, Cyprus, Czechia, Djibouti, Egypt, Eritrea, Ethiopia, Georgia, Ghana, Greece, Guinea, Hungary, India, Indonesia, Iran, Iraq, Israel, Jordan, Kenya, Kuwait, Lebanon, Malta, Moldova (Rep.), Montenegro, Morocco, Myanmar, Nepal, Nigeria, Oman, Pakistan, Philippines, Poland, Qatar, Romania, Russian Fed., Rwanda, Senegal, Slovakia, Somalia, South Africa, South Sudan, Sudan, Syria, Tajikistan, Tanzania, Tunisia, Turkey, Turkmenistan, Uganda, Ukraine, Uzbekistan, Viet Nam, Zambia or Zimbabwe are subject to a COVID-19 PCR test upon arrival.
+17. Passengers entering Dubai (DXB) or Al Maktoum (DWC) from Afghanistan, Angola, Argentina, Bahrain, Bangladesh, Brazil, Cambodia, Chile, Cote d'Ivoire, Croatia, Cyprus, Czechia, Djibouti, Egypt, Eritrea, Ethiopia, Georgia, Ghana, Greece, Guinea, Hungary, India, Indonesia, Iran, Iraq, Israel, Jordan, Kenya, Kuwait, Lebanon, Malta, Moldova (Rep.), Montenegro, Morocco, Myanmar, Nepal, Nigeria, Oman, Pakistan, Philippines, Poland, Qatar, Romania, Russian Fed., Rwanda, Senegal, Slovakia, Somalia, South Africa, South Sudan, Sudan, Syria, Tajikistan, Tanzania, Tunisia, Turkey, Turkmenistan, Uganda, Ukraine, Uzbekistan, Viet Nam, Zambia or Zimbabwe are subject to a COVID-19 PCR test upon arrival.
-19. Nationals of United Arab Emirates entering Dubai (DXB) or Al Maktoum (DWC) are subject to a COVID-19 PCR test upon arrival.
+18. Nationals of United Arab Emirates entering Dubai (DXB) or Al Maktoum (DWC) are subject to a COVID-19 PCR test upon arrival.
-20. Passengers entering Abu Dhabi (AUH), Al Maktoum (DWC), Dubai (DXB), or Sharjah (SHJ) could be subject to a COVID-19 PCR test and quarantine.
+19. Passengers entering Abu Dhabi (AUH), Al Maktoum (DWC), Dubai (DXB), or Sharjah (SHJ) could be subject to a COVID-19 PCR test and quarantine.
-21. Visa on arrival facilities at Abu Dhabi (AUH) restarted.
+20. Visa on arrival facilities at Abu Dhabi (AUH) restarted.
-22. Expired residence permits issued by the United Arab Emirates that have been extended until December 2020 are accepted for entry.
+21. Expired residence permits issued by the United Arab Emirates that have been extended until December 2020 are accepted for entry.
 Passengers must present proof of the extended validity.
-23. Nationals of Korea (Rep.) traveling under the Fast Track program must have an 'Isolation Exemption Certificate'.
+22. Nationals of Korea (Rep.) traveling under the Fast Track program must have an 'Isolation Exemption Certificate'.
-24. Passengers are allowed to transit through Abu Dhabi (AUH) for a maximum of 24 hours.
+23. Passengers are allowed to transit through Abu Dhabi (AUH) for a maximum of 24 hours.
 Passengers must have a confirmed airside hotel booking if their transit time exceeds 12 hours.
-25. Nationals of Nigeria must have a return ticket, and a hotel booking or proof of accommodation address for the period of intended stay.
+24. Nationals of Nigeria must have a return ticket, and a hotel booking or proof of accommodation address for the period of intended stay.
 - This does not apply to passengers with a resident visa.
-26. Passengers arriving at Sharjah (SHJ) must download the ALHOSN App.
+25. Passengers arriving at Sharjah (SHJ) must download the ALHOSN App.
-27. Flights from India and Yemen are suspended.
+26. Flights from India and Yemen are suspended.
-28. Until 21 May 2021, flights from Nigeria and South Africa are suspended .
+27. Until 21 May 2021, flights from Nigeria and South Africa are suspended .
-29. Airline crew without a printed negative COVID-19 PCR test result of a test taken at most 72 hours before departure from the first embarkation point are subject to quarantine until their next flight.
+28. Airline crew without a printed negative COVID-19 PCR test result of a test taken at most 72 hours before departure from the first embarkation point are subject to quarantine until their next flight.